gkwa/manyeast/bluewhispers/README.md

 This exploration demonstrates how to create and test a Dagger module locally.

-The key is "locally" - allowing you to develop and test your module before publishing.
+The key is **locally** - allowing you to develop and test your module before publishing.

 Testing dagger modules locally requires creating a specific hierarchy: